natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 # Week 3 fail log
 ## Summary of my experience
+This week we are focusing on citation management software
+- Zotero
 ## Struggles and Successes
 ### Zotero
 ## Progress on my Struggles from Last Week